 The reason that some of the other recipes are called "crack" is that they use crackers as the base instead of matzo.
 (Funny, I always thought it was called "crack" because it is so addictive)!
 On Passover, most crackers are considered chometz meaning that we cannot eat them.
 Matzo has a nice consistency similar to most crackers and can be substituted in very easily.

 - Storing outside of the refrigerator.
-Matzo Toffee has a very similar recipe to candy and can be stored safely in an airtight container or plastic bag for up to 14 days on the counter.
+Matzo Toffee has a very similar recipe to candy like our recipe for Chocolate Puffed Quinoa Crisps and like that recipe can be stored safely in an airtight container or plastic bag for up to 14 days on the counter.

 - Matzo Crack freezes very well.
 Because of the high caramelized sugar content of the toffee and melted chocolate, you can freeze Matzo Crack for up to 6 months.
 It tastes great frozen so there is no need to thaw before eating.